Here's everything you need to know about that merger of T-Mobile and Sprint

 The deal won the backing of the FCC and the Justice Department last year, but attorneys general from 14 states and the District of Columbia, led by New York Attorney General Letitia James and California Attorney General Xavier Becerra, banded together in a multistate lawsuit to stop it, arguing the merger would "deprive consumers of the benefits of competition and drive up prices for cell phone services."

 This court battle was a major hurdle standing in the way of the merger.
 The Feb.
-11 decision helped clear the path to allow the companies to complete the merger.
+11 District Court decision helped clear the path to allow the companies to complete the merger.

 What's the deal with satellite TV provider Dish?